Home page logo

 exploit

 These scripts aim to actively exploit some vulnerability.
+Examples include jdwp-exec and http-shellshock.

 external

 Scripts in this category may send data to a third-party database or other network resource.
-An example of this is whois, which makes a connection to whois servers to learn about the address of the target.
+An example of this is whois-ip, which makes a connection to whois servers to learn about the address of the target.
 There is always the possibility that operators of the third-party database will record anything you send to them, which in many cases will include your IP address and the address of the target.
 Most scripts involve traffic strictly between the scanning computer and the client; any that do not are placed in this category.

 fuzzer